5 Zooplankton Indices

 Copepods

-• Calanus finmarchicus, = Large copepods SOE (used in small-large index)
+• Calanus finmarchicus, = Single species group, used to represent large copepods in the small-large index)

 • Large copepods ALL: Calanus finmarchicus, Metridia lucens, Calanus minor, Eucalanus spp., Calanus spp.